mehmetaliacikbas/Software-Eng./README.md

-It is a course project which is designed for BBS651 Software Engineering Course at Hacettepe University
+It is a course project which is designed for BBS651 Software Engineering Course at Hacettepe University.

+Only final report is public in this project.